apmlabs/ace-box/Readme.md

 ## Accessing ACE Dashboard
 At the end of the provisioning of any of the out of the box supported use cases, an ACE Dashboard gets created with more information on how to use the ACE-BOX.
 Check out [ACE Dashboard](Dashboard.md) for more details.

-## Behind the scenes
-Spinning up an ACE-Box can be split into two main parts:

-1) Deploying a VM: This happens automatically when you use the included Terraform projects or you can bring your own VM.
-2) After a VM is available, provisioners install the actual application (i.e. "ACE-Box" logic).
-This process itself consists of a couple steps:
-   1) Copying working directory: Everything in [user-skel](/user-skel) is copied to the VM
-   2) Package manager update: [init.sh](/user-skel/init.sh) is run.
-This runs an `apt-get` update and installs `Python3.9`, Ansible and the `ace-cli`
-   3) `ace prepare` is run, which asks for ACE-Box specific configurations (e.g. protocol, custom domain, ...)
-   4) Once the VM is prepared, the actual installation happens by running `ace enable USECASE_NAME|USECASE_URL`

-## ACE-CLI
-Check out the [ACE CLI](docs/ace-cli.md) page for more details.

 ## Licensing